Heavy Equipment Financing: Guide to Getting Funded

 Heavy Equipment Leasing

-Heavy equipment leasing is like leasing a car.
-You use the equipment and make scheduled monthly payments during the lease term.
+Heavy equipment leasing provides flexible leasing solutions tailored for businesses that require heavy equipment.
+Like leasing a car, you use the equipment and make scheduled monthly payments during the lease term.
 At the end of the lease, it returns to the owner.
-Some leasing companies will offer to let you buy the equipment at fair market value at the end of the lease.
+Some leasing companies will offer a purchase option (Rental Purchase Option, or RPO), allowing you to buy the equipment at fair market value at the end of the lease, which can benefit businesses deciding whether to lease or buy.
 Others will give you the option to extend the lease.

 Leasing heavy equipment usually means a lower monthly payment and less commitment.
-Leasing also has lower requirements, so getting approved is easier if you have a low credit score.
+Leasing also has lower requirements, making it easier to get approved if you have a low credit score.
 You don’t have to pay for maintenance either.

 However, some leases include usage limits, and you don’t own the equipment, so you can’t build equity.
-Leasing can end up being more expensive than financing.
+Leasing can ultimately prove to be more expensive than financing.

-In some ways, leasing is like renting, but longer term.
-It is also possible to rent equipment, usually for short-term projects.
+In some ways, leasing is similar to renting, but on a longer-term basis.
+You can also rent equipment for short-term projects.

 Direct Heavy Equipment Financing